oblomovite/dsc-phase-2-project-v3/README.md

 The consolidated dataset includes the following columns, these will be the key factors used in the analysis:

 - 'rating': the average rating for each movie
-- 'domestic_gross': the domestic gross revenue for each movie
-- 'worldwide_gross': the worldwide gross revenue for each movie
+- 'runtime': the runtime for each movie
-- 'production_budget': the production budget for each movie
+- 'studio': the studio that produced each movie
 - 'genres': the genres for each movie
 - 'roi': the return on investment for each movie

-## Visualizations
+- 'release_month': the month that each movie was released

-# Conclusion
+## Conclusion & Recommendations

-- Summary of Conclusions
+The analysis found that the best performing movies are:

+- **Genres**: Horror, Mystery, Thriller
+- **Rating**: Around 4.0
+- **Runtime**: Around 90 minutes or less
+- **Studio**: Produced by UTV, WB, or ParV